zowe/docs-site/docs/user-guide/uninstall.md

     command.

-    **Note:** When you issue the `delete` command, it deletes the specified profile and its credentials from the credential vault in your PC's operating system.
+    **Note:** When you issue the `delete` command, it deletes the specified profile and its credentials from the credential vault in your computer's operating system.

     ```
     zowe profiles delete <profileType> <profileName> --force